benkenobi007/jekflix-template/_posts/2019-08-05-meltdown---how-and-why.md

 Each process has its own set of memory assigned by the kernel.
 For obvious reasons, one process should not be able to figure out the location/content of memory belonging to another process.
-To enforce this, we have "Virtual Memory" for each process.
+To enforce this, we have "Virtual Address Space" for each process.
 The kernel assigns each process its own exclusive address space.<br>
 Virtual Addresses (Paging) serves several purposes, such as simplifying I/O, memory accesses, etc. which are beyond the scope of this post.